Shapeoko Assembly Guide

 All of the cables can be routed through the center port opening, it’s easiest if you run cables through the grommet one at a time until the entire bundle is together.
 Leave the grommet out of the port opening until all of the cables have been routed, and travel has been tested.

-If you have limit switches for your machine, route those through the port opening and to their connection points.
+If you are installing homing switches at this time, route those through the port opening and to their connection points.
 Notice the orientation of the cables and the order (X/Y/Z from right to left).

 Attach the X and Z axis stepper motors to their respective ports (labeled on the silkscreen as well).